Skip to main content

 • Windows — Sound settings › Output

-There is no per-application device picker built into Rockbox for the SDL sink.
+There is no per-application device picker built into Rockbox for the CPAL sink.
 If you need multi-device routing on Linux, point Rockbox at a PulseAudio null sink and route from there.

 macOS-specific notes